wuhan2020/wuhan2020.github.io/docs/fr-fr/dev/contributing.md

 To know details of robot configuration, please check [hypertrons.json](./.github/hypertrons.json)，for example, to see who have the merging authority.

-## Meet us on Slack
+## Rejoignez-nous sur Slack

-Furthermore , we have our [Slack group](https://join.slack.com/t/wuhan2020/shared_invite/enQtOTQxMTU4MzgyNTYwLWIxMTMyNWI4NWE2YTk3NGRjZGJhMjUzNmJhMjg1MDQ3OTEzNDE5NGY4MWFhMjRlYWU4MmE3ZGQyOGU4N2YwMzY)，where those channels for frontend backend and data sync are already prepared , meet us on Slack for a better communication both on technical and non-technical themes.
+Nous avons [Slack groupe](https://join.slack.com/t/wuhan2020/shared_invite/enQtOTQxMTU4MzgyNTYwLWIxMTMyNWI4NWE2YTk3NGRjZGJhMjUzNmJhMjg1MDQ3OTEzNDE5NGY4MWFhMjRlYWU4MmE3ZGQyOGU4N2YwMzY)，where those channels for frontend backend and data sync are already prepared , meet us on Slack for a better communication both on technical and non-technical themes.
 Let's work together through this tough period to fight against the coronavirus!